| Effective: 8/1/1993 |

 Student-athletes may appeal payment decisions following the appeals process.

-The head athletic trainer will treat information used for payment of insurance documentation or verification and proper compliance with ICA policy and NCAA bylaws as privileged and confidential and must not release this information to anyone without written permission from the student-athlete.
+The head athletic trainer will treat information used for payment of insurance documentation or verification and proper compliance with SDA policy and NCAA bylaws as privileged and confidential and must not release this information to anyone without written permission from the student-athlete.

 The team physicians, designees, and allied health care professionals are responsible for knowing and complying with all applicable NCAA rules and regulations.

-ICA will provide an NCAA regulations manual to team physicians on a yearly basis.
+SDA will provide an NCAA regulations manual to team physicians on a yearly basis.

 Quality assurance audits are performed periodically on the quality of medical services performed by the team physicians, consultants, and allied health care professionals.
 These audits may include direct services, medication usage, medical records, and cost benefit studies.
-All audits involving ICA medical services are shared with the director of ICA or their designee.

 Preference of Service